7 Best Tips to Prepare for a Balkan Road Trip In 2026

 Suggested by Emily from Wander-Lush

-One of the biggest advantages to pre-planning your road trip driving route is the ability to avoid toll roads.
 Most Balkan countries have at least a few highways, bridges or tunnels that you have to pay a small fee to use.
-If you’re on top of it, you can map out a route that bypasses them.

-In Montenegro, for example, the country’s one and only toll road is a tunnel connecting Lake Skadar to the coast.
-The alternative route, circuitous as it is, is actually far more beautiful.
-Driving down the old highway, following a line of old Yugoslavia-era cars and catching that first glimpse of the Adriatic is one of my favourite memories from my 7-day road trip around Montenegro.
-Had I taken the shortcut, I never would have had that experience.
+Driving down the old highway, following a line of Yugoslavia-era cars, and catching the best views of the Adriatic Sea is one of my favourite memories from my 7-day road trip around Montenegro.

 Be mindful that taking an alternative road will often require more time, so factor the extra distance and travel time into your itinerary.